 Cinzano makes a great orange based vermouth called Cinzano Orancio.
 This makes a great aperitif served in a tumbler with ice and an orange wedge.
 Martini Rosso can be served in the same way.

-The French brands Nolly Part and Dolin are both dry vermouths, somewhat lighter than the Martini, the Dolin being the lightest.
+The French brands Noilly Prat and Dolin are both dry vermouths, somewhat lighter than the Martini, the Dolin being the lightest.
 In the US you can get Dolin Extra Dry, this is a product made exclusively for the US market.